Mississippi Explorer Cruise

 - Memphis Pyramid - Much more than just a retail space, this 535,000-sq. ft. pyramid offers many unique experiences, including the world’s tallest freestanding elevator, an underwater-themed bowling alley, an aquarium, and a variety of one-of-a kind dining destinations.

 The next photo opportunity will be at the famous Sun Studio, the birthplace of rock ‘n’ roll.
-You will also have the option to walk through the Peabody Hotel and see the famous ducks in the fountain.
-Enjoy some time at the Memphis Pyramid, housing an impressive Bass Pro Shop, a Lodge, Restaurants and more.
-During the excursion, you will be driven through the streets of downtown Memphis.
-You will see Victorian Village, Orpheum Theater, Rock N Soul Museum, St. Jude's Children's Hospital, Cotton Row, Beale Street, Lauderdale Courts, early home of Elvis Presley, Sun Studio, and the Auto Zone Park.
-Travel by the National Civil Rights Museum and stop to see The Lorraine Motel.
+Walk through the Peabody Hotel and see the famous ducks in the fountain.
+Enjoy some time at the Memphis Pyramid, housing an impressive Bass Pro Shop, a lodge, restaurants and more.
+During the excursion, you will be driven through the streets of downtown Memphis, passing the Victorian Village, Orpheum Theater, Rock N Soul Museum, St. Jude's Children's Hospital, Cotton Row, Beale Street, Lauderdale Courts, and the early home of Elvis Presley.

-The complete Elvis experience is yours with a 2-night stay at The Guest House at Graceland, breakfast each morning, and an exploration of Elvis' mansion and grounds.
+The complete Elvis experience is yours with a 2-night stay at The Guest House at Graceland, breakfast each morning, and an exploration of Elvis' mansion.
 Upon arrival, be treated to an exclusive Welcome Reception with cocktails and hors d'oeuvres, featuring a presentation by the Graceland Archives Department, who you will show you items belonging to Elvis, not regularly shown to the general public.
-The following day, enjoy a Memphis City Exploration which concludes at the ship the morning of your cruise.
+The following day, visit Graceland with time to explore the grounds, including the Meditation Garden, where Elvis and members of his family are buried.
+On the morning of the cruise, enjoy a city tour of Memphis which concludes at the ship in time for embarkation.

 Pre-Cruise Packages must be reserved at least 30 days before your cruise date.
 Call 800-460-4518 to for pricing and availability.